Irénée du Pont: My name is Irénée du Pont, Junior. I-R-E-N-E-E D-U P-O-N-T, J-R. I was born January 8, 1920, and I have not died yet.

 And I sent in an application and I got back a catalog and little correspondence.
 And the next thing I knew I was admitted as—I had to repeat my sophomore year, but that was not bad considering.
 And when I got to MIT, my marks went up significantly and it was fun because everything you had in class was interesting and you could understand it.

 So I got out of the class of 1943.
 We graduated during the war and we had to go all summers to keep up because of the war effort.
 And so I only lost half a year by the move, and graduated and was hired by Ranger Aircraft Engines in Farmingdale, Long Island, and had three great years fighting the battle of Farmingdale, which was, as a civilian, was interesting.

 After the war I left because they really did not have much to do.
 Making small airplane engines was of no interest at the time.
-And so then Andy Wyatt’s older brother told me to come put in an application at the DuPont Company, and he was my boss.
-I started in the Engineering Department of the DuPont Company under Nat Wyatt, and moved on from there.
+And so then Andy Wyeth’s older brother told me to come put in an application at the DuPont Company, and he was my boss.
+I started in the Engineering Department of the DuPont Company under Nat Wyeth, and moved on from there.

 Kelly: So what year was that then, ’43, ‘46?

 Du Pont: ’43, oh ’46.
 I started in the DuPont Company on April Fool’s Day of 1946.
 They moved us, Barbie and me, from Arlington, New Jersey, to Parkersburg, West Virginia, to Charleston, West Virginia, and then to Wilmington, Delaware.
 So we had a good tour of duty.

 Kelly: This is over what period of years?
 I mean, how long were you in West Virginia?

 Du Pont: All right, we were three years in Parkersburg, West Virginia, and two years in Charleston, and came to Wilmington in 1953.
 And there, I had various jobs around the company and I took early retirement in 1978, and I have just been a laggard ever since.